AltThree/Locker/README.md

 ## Usage

 Alt Three Locker provides a locker class which should be used to execute critical tasks while acquiring a lock to do so.
-We also have a locker middleware which will acquire a lock on a per session basis to perform "unsafe" tasks, or in otherwords, we're preventing more than one non-GET request from being processed at once per user.
+We also have a locker middleware which will acquire a lock on a per session basis to perform "unsafe" tasks, or in other words, we're preventing more than one non-GET request from being processed at once per user.

 ## Security